libretro/docs/docs/library/ppsspp.md

 RetroArch\saves\PPSSPP\PSP\GAME\

-## OpenGL
+## Hardware Rendering

+- **OpenGL**

-PPSSPP's OpenGL renderer can be used by setting RetroArch's video driver to gl.
+    PPSSPP's OpenGL renderer can be used by setting RetroArch's video driver to gl or glcore (where available).

-The common option for all operating systems is OpenGL, requiring hardware that supports OpenGL/Open GL ES 2.0 or higher.
-It is an older, pre-Vulkan API, slower than Vulkan but with better compatibility.
+    This renderer requires hardware that supports OpenGL/Open GL ES 2.0 or higher.
+It is an older, pre-Vulkan API, which is slower but with better compatibility.
 If you encounter problems with other APIs, try this one.

-## Vulkan
+- **Vulkan**

     PPSSPP's Vulkan renderer can be used by setting RetroArch's video driver to vulkan.
 This is the latest and fastest API currently.
 It is most recommended for demanding less of your CPU, thus being the fastest.

-## D3D11
+- **D3D11**

     PPSSPP's Direct3D 11 renderer can be used by setting RetroArch's video driver to d3d11.
 In some cases Direct3D 11 may offer better performance than OpenGL, especially on integrated Intel graphics.

 ## Core options

 The PPSSPP core has the following option(s) that can be tweaked from the core options menu.
 The default setting is bolded.

 Settings with (Restart) means that core has to be closed for the new setting to be applied on next launch.

+### System

 - **CPU Core** [ppsspp_cpu_core] (**jit**|IR jit|interpreter)